kzwolenik95/cloud-resume-challenge/README.md

 ![Backend diagram](images/backend_diagram.png)

-Whole project is deployed using one **CodePipeline**, this pipeline first builds and deploys everything to TEST, run Cypress smoke tests, prepares ChangeSets and after a manual approval it continues the deployment to the PROD with a very similar steps as in TEST.
+Whole project is deployed using one **CodePipeline**, this pipeline first get the source code from three **CodeCommit** repositories, builds and deploys everything to TEST, run Cypress smoke tests, prepares ChangeSets and after a manual approval it continues the deployment to the PROD with a very similar steps as in TEST.
 Frontend and backend is stored as *Infrastructure as code* in **CloudFromation**